 The fact that WPA2 has been hacked is alarming news and affects many consumer devices, but there's no cause for panic.

-For a start, a Wi-Fi attack needs to be within range of the network in question, but it likely that you're sending a large amount of information over the internet which is already encrypted, which means the hacker couldn't read it anyway.
+For a start, a Wi-Fi attack needs to be within range of the network in question, but it's likely that you're sending a large amount of encrypted information over the internet anyway - and that's something hackers can't read, even with access to your Wi-Fi network.

 This is why you should be particularly mindful of the padlock icon in your browser's address bar.
 If a padlock is not visible, which indicates the site is not using https, then there is a possibility any data you enter will be viewable to others.